 - Limited video editing features

-- Primarily focused on transcription
+- Mainly focused on transcription

-Best For: Video editors creating multilingual content or producing videos with extensive subtitle requirements.
+Best for: Video editors creating multilingual content or producing videos with extensive subtitle requirements.

 Reduct - Best for High-Accuracy Transcription